Algee Smith

 Algee Smith in Mother/Andorid

-That same year, Smith participated in Tembi Banks' film "Young Wild Free."
-Several more films featuring him are expected to be released, including "Part One" and "Part Two," in which he once again played Ralph Tresvant.
-In January 2022, the second season of the series "Euphoria" premiered, with the actor continuing to appear in the show.
+That same year, Smith appeared in Tembi Banks' film "Young Wild Free."
+He has several more films coming out, including "Part One" and "Part Two," where he reprises his role as Ralph Tresvant.
+When "Euphoria" season two premiered in January 2022, Smith continued his role in the series.